sartak/aranet/README.md

 database like InfluxDB or victoria-metrics.
 PRs welcome for other sensors.

 You do not need to pair your Aranet4 device with the host running this service.
 However, you do need to enable "Smart Home integrations" for each Aranet4 device, and you'll need its Bluetooth MAC address.
+To help find these MAC addresses, you can pass `--mode=find` to print each time a payload is received from any Aranet device.

 This service expects a configuration file, which is named by the following order of precedence: